arthurfincham/chelsea_quiz/README.md

 <h2>Mechanics</h2>

-In making this quiz I tried to use different ways of answering the questions to practice getting their value in the Javascript file.
+In making this quiz I tried to use different ways of answering the questions to practice getting their value in the JS file.

 For example...
 <ul>